cs3110/materials-2019fa/23-curryhoward/notes.md

 This lecture is based on the paper [Propositions as Types][pat] by Philip Wadler.
-You can watch an entertaining [recorded lecture][pat-lambda-days] recorded lecture by Prof. Wadler on this material.
+You can watch an entertaining [recorded lecture][pat-lambda-days] lecture by Prof. Wadler on this material.

 [pat]: http://homepages.inf.ed.ac.uk/wadler/papers/propositions-as-types/propositions-as-types.pdf
 [pat-lambda-days]: https://www.youtube.com/watch?v=aeRVdYN6fE8